 “Given that the GCC, both as a collective and among individual members, is actively pursuing a more prominent role in the halal ecosystem, we can expect to see the GCC becoming more influential in the halal market in the coming years,” said ‘Halal Goes Global’ report released recently by the International Trade Centre in Doha during a conference.
 “Significantly, the GCC with food and beverage expenditure of $93bn, represents 21 percent of the Middle East and North Africa (MENA) total and is generally viewed as the key market in the region,” said the report.

-Traditionally, halal was referred only to meat and poultry, specifically with reference to the method of slaughter.
-More recently, this has grown to include non-meat foods such as dairy, baked goods, snacks, confectionery, ready-made meals and other processed food and beverage products.
+Traditionally, halal was referred only to meat and poultry, specifically concerning the method of slaughter.
+More recently, this has grown to include non-meat foods such as dairy, baked goods, snacks, confectionery, ready-made meals, and other processed food and beverage products.

 “From a business perspective, the halal market undoubtedly offers a range of compelling opportunities.
 As many traditional markets reach saturation, the emergence of a new market, based on halal values and principles, is in effect creating a new commercial paradigm,” said the report.
 “This is strongly led by the food and beverage sector, and has more recently expanded into the pharmaceutical, cosmetic, and personal care sectors, driven by increasing consumer awareness and an entrepreneurial eye for new market opportunities,” added the report.